interactivellama/llama-app-boilerplate/README.md

 The first thing you'll want to do is remove `bower_components` and `node_modules` folders from your `.gitignore`.
 Then run `npm install` and `bower install` to install dependencies below.

+Then, `grunt serve` to create a node connect server on port 9000.

 ##Bower Components
 * 3l
 * backbone